Redfield Apple Tree Overview

 - Size: small to medium sized

-- Color: pink to dark red colored fruit with some russeting, flesh is dark red under skin and cream closer to the core of the apple
+- Color: pink to dark red colored fruit with some russeting, flesh is dark red under skin and cream closer to the core of the apple.
+When made into a cider, the apples press out to a blood red must.

 - Disease resistance: